Giant

 In folklore, giants (from Ancient Greek: gigas, cognate giga-) are beings of humanoid appearance, but are at times prodigious in size and strength or bear an otherwise notable appearance.
 The word giant is first attested in 1297 from Robert of Gloucester's chronicle.
 It is derived from the Gigantes (Γίγαντες) of Greek mythology.

-Fairy tales such as Jack the Giant Killer have formed the modern perception of giants as dimwitted and violent ogres, sometimes said to eat humans, while other giants tend to eat livestock.
+Fairy tales such as Jack the Giant Killer have formed the modern perception of giants as dimwitted and violent ogres, sometimes said to eat humans or livestock.
 In more recent portrayals, like those of Jonathan Swift and Roald Dahl, some giants are both intelligent and friendly.

 Literary and cultural analysis

 Giants appear many times in folklore and myths.
 Representing the human body enlarged to the point of being monstrous, giants evoke terror and remind humans of their body's frailty and mortality.
 They are often portrayed as monsters and antagonists, but there are exceptions.
 Some giants intermingle with humans in a friendly way and can even be part of human families, their offspring portrayed as regular humans often referred to as half-giants.

 Folklorists and historians examine the role giants are assigned in regional geomythologies.
 For example, Fionn mac Cumhaill is said to have built the Giant's Causeway on the island of Ireland.
-Per a 1965 examination in an American studies journal, "It is generally admitted today that Paul Bunyan was a synthetic figure conceived by advertising men rather than the spontaneous product of the folk mind, yet he has been adopted by the American people with enthusiasm...Paul and his blue ox Babe are supposed to have altered the appearance of the American continent; the animal's hoof prints became the lake beds of the Northwest and from its drinking trough spilled the Mississippi River."
+Per a 1965 examination in an American studies journal, It is generally admitted today that Paul Bunyan was a synthetic figure conceived by advertising men rather than the spontaneous product of the folk mind, yet he has been adopted by the American people with enthusiasm...Paul and his blue ox Babe are supposed to have altered the appearance of the American continent; the animal's hoof prints became the lake beds of the Northwest and from its drinking trough spilled the Mississippi River.
 Fossilized remains of ancient mammals and reptiles common to the Sivalik Hills of India may have influenced aspects of the Mahābhārata that tell of battles in which "hundreds of mighty, and sometimes gigantic, heroes, horses, and war elephants are said to have died."